minorua/Qgis2threejs/docs/source/Tutorial.rst

 Conclusion
 ----------

 Tutorial is over.
-Was 3D visualization difficult?
 Now, you know 3D visualization with QGIS is very easy.
 If you can use high-quality data, you can create beautiful 3D scenes!

 .. tip:: Next, how about adding a background map layer to the map canvas.
    You can do it easily with `QuickMapServices plugin`__.
 Also, how about adding